 With all of that said, it is more likely for your wife to end up with primary custody than for you to end up with that designation.
 This is true across the board- whether you end up settling your case in mediation or go to a contested trial where the judge decides this issue for you and your family.
 The secret to this reality is one that many fathers bypass on their way to becoming angry and the "unfairness" of the Texas family courts.

 Think about the structure of your family.
 Even in the best of times, I bet that your wife shouldered more of the burden associated with raising your kids than you did.
-That’s not to say that you were not and are not an involved and loving father.
+That's not to say that you were not and are not an involved and loving father.
 All this means is that you ended up working more and parenting less than your wife.
 There is nothing wrong with this.
-You were not doing your children a disservice by providing them a life by working.
-For your family and your family’s needs this may have been what worked best or what was needed.
+You were not doing your children a disservice by providing them life by working.
+For your family and your family's needs, this may have been what worked best or needed.

-However, in examining the circumstances I a divorce a judge would be likely to give the leg up to your wife when determining which parent is better suited to be the primary caregiver of your kids.
+However, in examining the circumstances I a divorce, a judge would be likely to give the leg up to your wife when determining which parent is better suited to be the primary caregiver of your kids.
 Judges like consistency and stability.
-For this reason if your wife has been the parent to go over schoolwork, put them to bed, cook for them, pick them up from school, transport them to soccer practice, etc. I would think that the judge would want to allow that continue- all things being equal.
+For this reason, if your wife has been the parent to go over schoolwork, put them to bed, cook for them, pick them up from school, transport them to soccer practice, etc. I would think that the judge would want to allow that to continue- all things being equal.

-Consider your relationship with your children
+Consider your relationship with your children.

-Do not push away your spouse entirely
+Do not push away your spouse entirely.

 Seek the advice of an experienced family law attorney if you want primary custody

 If you are a father who wants to be named the primary conservator of your children, then you have your work cut out for you.
 Mothers still have a leg up on fathers in this area in most families.
-However, if you have been just as involved in the day to day raising of your kids as your wife then you should pursue your goal.
+However, if you have been just as involved in the day-to-day raising of your kids as your wife, you should pursue your goal.
 A family law attorney can help guide you in this area.
 Their advice on what to do and what not to do in conjunction with your divorce can be the difference between winning and losing on this issue.
 Reaching out to a family law attorney early in your divorce can be the best decision you have ever made.